TatuLund/audiovideo/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

+Major pieces of development of this add-on has been sponsored by Support and Prime customers of Vaadin.
+See vaadin.com/support and Development on Demand for more details.

 AudioVideo is written by Tatu Lund

 # Developer Guide